“I don’t run rap / I run the map.”

 Kanye decided to keep the track for himself and floated Hov “D.O.A.
 (Death of Autotune)” instead.

 R&B singer, Tony Williams (a.k.a The World Famous Tony Williams) ended up featuring on the J.Cole-assisted track, which he didn’t find out himself until two weeks after the fact.
-Williams, who is also Kanye’s cousin, explained to Genius how he ended up replacing Cudi after he was originally brought to just record supporting vocals.
+Williams, who is also Kanye’s cousin, explained to Genius how he ended up replacing Cudi after he was originally brought in to just record supporting vocals.

 “Kid Cudi initially did that hook and I just did harmonies and a supporting vocal for the melody.
 When Blueprint 3 came out, I looked at the track list and saw ‘A Star is Born featuring J. Cole.’
 But I had no idea who J. Cole was, and when I listened to the song I heard a hook that I’d never heard before…For two weeks, I [thought], “Wow, this J. Cole is really killing this hook.”
 But it’s actually me!
 What ended up happening was that they took Cudi totally out of the mix and pushed my vocals up to make it the lead.
 So it’s my voice on the record, but for two weeks I was thinking it was some dude named J. Cole.”